khushi02/summer-of-code/proposal-template.md

 ### **Community Bonding Period**

-* Familiarize myself with my mentors and the other GSoC participants
+* Familiarize myself with mentors and the other GSoC participants
-* Discuss my ideas with the team/mentors
+* Discuss ideas with the team/mentors
-* Adjust my ideas with the feedback that I receive
+* Adjust ideas with the feedback that I receive
 * Finalize the projects and obtain approval

 ### **Phase 1 (June 1 - June 29)**